We know we forgot to label the “flour”… we are human, we make mistakes and that is why there is a written recipe too!

-I try to make Chile Relleno Breakfast Casserole only when we have guests in town due to the copious amounts of cheese.
+I try to make Chile Relleno Casserole only when we have guests in town due to the copious amounts of cheese.
 Only because despite my defense on oodles of cheese, I do try to eat fairly healthy on a regular basis and only allow dishes like this on special occassions.

 Is there really such a thing?
 And if you actually make the recipe, you’ll see that although it is one heck of cheesy recipe, you hardly notice when you are eating it.

-You can even add cooked, crumbled breakfast sausage, ground beef or bacon right into your Chile Relleno Breakfast Casserole.
+You can even add cooked, crumbled breakfast sausage, ground beef or bacon right into your Chile Relleno Casserole.
 Shredded chicken also works nicely.

-We are very aware that this delicious casserole recipe is NOT a real chile relleno.
+We are very aware that this delicious breakfast casserole recipe is NOT a real chile relleno.
 And that chile rellenos are battered and fried.
 We get it.

 This is a deconstructed chili relleno.
 The original recipe appeared in a Junior League cookbook in Denver, Colorado and claimed to be from an authentic Mexican family.
 Past that, I can’t authenticate it.
 And I’ve never claimed it to be an authentic Mexican recipe.

 So before you throw stones, I didn’t name it either.
-All I know is that this casserole is delicious!
+All I know is that this make ahead breakfast casserole is delicious!
 And if you try it, you’ll probably agree.

-The original recipe for Chile Relleno Breakfast Casserole calls for whole green chiles, however, these seem to be more and more difficult to find.
+The original recipe for Chile Relleno Casserole calls for whole green chiles, however, these seem to be more and more difficult to find.

 I use a mild chile, but you can, of course, also pick a hot variety.

 Instead of using “fingers of cheese” to stuff the chiles, chop the cheese into 2-inch cubes.
 If I am feeding more than 12, I will add a few more eggs.
 No additional measurement changes are necessary.